hamed-shirbandi/TaskoMask/Src/Libraries/3-Domain/Domain/README.md

 # What is Domain ?
 This is a place that we implement Domain Model by using DDD concepts.
 It contains 2 BC as below at the moment and we are going to add another in future for reporting by using a separate read DB.

-## Administration
+## Membership
-This BC contains a generic subdomain for administration area.
+This BC contains a generic subdomain for membership area.
 It is used by operators for managing application data by using an admin panel.
 We don't implement a rich domain model for it and we don't use CQRS.
 It is less important to have much focus on it.

 ## Workspace